Path Dependent McKean-Vlasov SDEs with H\"{o}lder Continuous Diffusion: Multi-dimensional Path Dependent Classical SDEs with H o lder Continuous Diffusion

-In this section, we study the well-posedness of \eqref{E1} in the case that $b,B$ are distribution free.
+In this section, we study the well-posedness of multi-dimensional path dependent classical SDEs with H\"{o}lder continuous diffusion.
 The main tool is the Yamada-Watanabe approximation, see \cite{IW}.
-Before going on, we state a time nonhomogeneous extension of \cite[Theorem 2.3]{RS}.
-More precisely, consider path dependent SDE on $\R^d$:
+Before going on, we state a time nonhomogeneous version of \cite[Theorem 2.3]{RS}.
+More precisely, consider path dependent SDE on $\R^m$: